ansys/api-eigen-example/doc/source/getting_started/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Installing the C++ gRPC server manually is a very simple process.
 Just run the following command lines from the root of the repository.
-It will use the `conan <https://conan.io/>`_ package manager to install its dependencies.
+It uses the `conan <https://conan.io/>`_ package manager to install its dependencies.

 .. code:: bash